mcmoodoo/arg25-Projects/zk-game/README.md

 The project includes two game modes:

-- **Basic RPS** (`/`): A simple rock-paper-scissors game where players commit and reveal moves using ZK proofs.
+- **Basic RPS**: A simple rock-paper-scissors game where players commit and reveal moves using ZK proofs.
 No token betting required.
-- **Degen RPS** (`/swap-rps`): A token-betting version where players stake tokens on each game.
+- **Degen RPS**: A token-betting version where players stake ERC20 tokens on each game.
 The winner takes the escrowed tokens.

 ### Game Flow